Central Subway Construction Update 5/30/14

 - Construction hours will be Monday to Saturday, 7 a.m. to 11 p.m., with weekend and evening work required at times.
-Starting on Friday May 30, work at the intersection of Geary and Stockton may be 24 hours.
-This work is expected to be completed in six weeks.
+Starting on Friday May 30, work at the intersection of Geary and Stockton may begin at 10 p.m. on Friday to 5 a.m. on Monday.
+This work is expected to be completed in eight weeks.

 - Continue pile installation to construct station walls.

-- Begin obstruction removal and pile installation on the west side of Stockton between Geary and Maiden Lane.
+- Continue obstruction removal and pile installation on the west side of Stockton between Geary and Maiden Lane.